Skip to Content

 "Praxis [essentially] means the intersection of theory and practice and how they inform and embody each other," said Trace Reddell, associate professor of emergent digital practices.
 "Most importantly, working in praxis means gaining the ability to engage with other people and communicate across differences."

 Members of the DU community, including Reddell, believe in the concept of praxis so strongly that they're transforming both the present and future of academic life at DU.
-Supported by the Keystone Strategic Plan and the Center for Innovation in the Liberal and Creative Arts (CILCA), praxis is providing a wide array of opportunities to engage students and faculty.
+Supported by the Center for Innovation in the Liberal and Creative Arts (CILCA), praxis is providing a wide array of opportunities to engage students and faculty.

 Reddell and the rest of the praxis cohort — professors W. Scott Howard (English & literary arts), Thomas Nail (philosophy), and Michael Caston (mechanical and materials engineering in the Ritchie School of Engineering and Computer Science) — have already been implementing the idea into coursework, in part to allow students to get a taste of how praxis can change learning for the better.